background image

-Direct Deposit - eliminates "live" checks, is more secure, and allows for faster availability of funds.
+Direct Deposit - eliminates "live" checks, is more secure and often allows for faster availability of funds.

 eStatements - eliminates the potential for mail theft, is available sooner than mailed statements and doesn't take up the space that paper statements do.

-Virtual Branch Bill payer - eliminates the potential for mail theft, saves on postage and is easy to integrate with personal finance packages like Money or Quicken.
+Virtual Branch Bill Pay - eliminates the potential for mail theft, saves on postage and is easy to integrate with personal finance packages like Quicken.

 Security Tips

-• Shred any papers with confidential information before you throw them out – even the junk mail.
-Anything with an account number can be used in identity theft.
-This includes prescreened credit card offers, receipts, canceled checks, credit union statements, expired charge cards, doctors’ bills, and insurance documents.
+- Shred any papers with confidential information before you throw them out – even the junk mail.
+Anything with a name or account number can be used in identity theft.
+This includes prescreened credit card offers, receipts, canceled checks, credit union statements, expired charge cards, doctors’ bills and insurance documents.

-• Keep track of when your bills usually arrive.
+- Keep track of when your bills usually arrive.
 If a bill does not arrive on time, call the company to make sure no changes have been made to your account.
-Often, identity thieves will change the address of a bill so that it will take you longer to figure out the scam.
+Often, identity thieves will change the mailing or email address of a bill so that it will take you longer to figure out the scam.

-• Make it harder for thieves to use your accounts.
-Put passwords on credit card, credit union, and phone accounts.
-Get credit cards with your picture on them.
+- Make it harder for thieves to use your accounts.
+Put passwords on credit card, credit union and phone accounts.
 Call the companies that issue the accounts and find out what security options they offer.

-• Don’t print your social security number on your checks.
+- Don’t print your social security number on your checks or carry your social security card in your wallet.

-• Be suspicious of any email or phone calls with urgent request for personal financial information.
-Never give out financial information such as checking and credit card numbers, or your Social Security number, unless you know the person or organization you’re dealing with, even someone claiming to be from your credit union or bank.
+- Be suspicious of any email or phone call with urgent request for personal financial information.
+Never give out financial information such as checking and credit card numbers unless you know the person or organization you’re dealing with, even to someone claiming to be from your credit union or bank.
 Your financial institution will never call and ask for this type of information.

 Helpful Links